ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 Now if we play the game again, the moving arrows should reset correctly.

 Congrats!
 You have successfully implemented Dance Chick Revolution!

+## Stretch Goals
+Add a button to reset the game after it is complete.
+Create a menu to adjust the speed of the arrows to the game.
+Add sound effects for each of the moving arrows when they correctly hit the top arrows.